-Here’s a concise but thoroughly comprehensive essay on the history of women directors in the cinema by Gwendolyn Audrey Foster.
+Here’s a concise essay on the history of women directors in the cinema by Gwendolyn Audrey Foster.

-You can click the link, or read the complete essay here, on this page.
+You can click this link, or read the complete essay on this page.

 “The history of women filmmakers is a rich and fertile body of knowledge that has been largely ignored, until recently, by mainstream film historians.
 Nevertheless, women were very much involved in the creation of the visual art form known as motion pictures from its beginnings until the present.
 In fact, women were at one time far more prominent in film production circles than they are now.
 In the early days of film, women such as Alice Guy, Gene Gauntier, Hanna Henning, Ida May Park, Olga Preobrazhenskaya, Nell Shipman, Ruth Stonehouse, Lucille McVey Drew, Elvira Notari, Lois Weber, Dorothy Arzner, Germaine Dulac, Marie Epstein, Grace Cunard, and many others were involved in creating the new visual format.
 Unfortunately, when the first surveys of film history were written, and when the first pantheons of directors and major players were drawn up, most of the accomplishments of women directors, producers, and scenarists were overlooked.
 Even feminists tended to believe that there simply were no women involved in the production end of early films; women were viewed as objects of a voyeuristic “male gaze,” in films that were supposedly all directed and created by men.